Deutzia Nikko Shrubs

 History and introduction:

 Like many ornamental plants, deutzia was not discovered in the wild, but rather as cultivated plant in Japan.
 Named in honor of Dutch plant hunting patron, Johann van der Deutz, deutzia was discovered, became popular and then with time fell out of favor.
-Deutzia is making a big comeback with the addition of many new cultivars such as Deutzia Chardonnay Pearls.
+Deutzia is making a big comeback with the addition of many new cultivars such as Deutzia Nikko Shrubs.